dave-hay/fairest-framework/README.md

 Clone the repo by running `git clone git@github.com:hayitsdavid/fairest-framework.git` or `git clone https://github.com/hayitsdavid/fairest-framework.git`.

-Then once cloned to your local machine run `yarn i` to download all dependencies.
+Then once cloned to your local machine run `yarn install` to download all dependencies.

 Next to build all the examples run `yarn build` from the project root directory.